Listeners and flags

 class FetchQuestListener:

-"""Recover the Jade Idol and bring it home — a quest tracker as a listener."""
+"""Recover an item and bring it home — a quest tracker as a listener."""

 key = "fetch_quest"